elipinguel/ObsidianNursing/content/Liver Disease.md

 Avoid:
 - [[Hypokalemia]]
-	- Kidneys retain potassium and ammonium ions
+	- Kidneys retain potassium and ammonium ions together
 - [[Azotemia]]
 	- Urea is reverted into ammonia by gut microbia
 - Protein